zharmad/SpinRelax/README.md

     - KEY outputs: **rotdif-iso.dat** for isotropic D, **rotdif-aniso2.dat** for axisymmetric D, **rotdif-aniso_q.dat** for PAF rotations as a function of dt.
 5. python calculate-Ct-from-traj.py
     - This reads the solute trajectory to compute local autocorrelation functions, and bond vector distributions.
-    - It requires a quaternion rotation operatation if the reference PDB is not already in the principal axis frame.
+    - It requires a quaternion rotation operatation if the reference PDB is not already in the principal axis frame,
+    - as the output vector distribution is by definition within the PAAF frame and aligned with the diffusion tensor.
-    - KEY output: **rotdif_Ctint.dat**
+    - KEY output: **rotdif_Ctint.dat**, **rotdif_vecHistogram.npz**
 6. python calculate-fitted-Ct.py
     - This takes a set of autocorrelations and fits expeonential decay components.
     - KEY output: **rotdif_fittedCt.dat**
 7. python calculate-relaxations-from-Ct.py
     - This combines the global and local tumbling factors to prodcue an NMR prediction.
-    - Fits to experiments occur in this step.
+    - [ Deprecated ] Fits to experimental data occur in this step.
     - KEY outputs: **rotdif_R1.dat**,  **rotdif_R2.dat**, **rotdif_NOE.dat**
+8. python calculate-relaxations-multi-field.py
+    - This rewrite of (7) isused to fits predictions to an arbitrary set of experimental data.
+    - KEY outputs: **rotdif_<conditions>_<relaxation>.dat**

 The global script runs through each step of the process and checks for the existance of results from previous invocations.